August 4

 By Gabriela

 Hypoglycemia occurs when the blood glucose levels are very low.
 Typically that is less than 70 mg/dl.
-It is important to consult with a doctor about our own target when it comes to the levels of our blood glucose.
+It is important to consult with a doctor about our target when it comes to the levels of our blood glucose.
 (1)

 Our doctor will tell us what level is too low for us.
 This condition can also be called insulin shock or an insulin reaction.

-The symptoms are actually important clues to find out if we have low levels of blood glucose.
+The symptoms are important clues to find out if we have low levels of blood glucose.
 And actually, the reaction to hypoglycemia is different for every individual.
-It is good that we learn and become aware of our own symptoms and signs when we experience low blood glucose.
+It is good that we learn and become aware of our symptoms and signs when we experience low blood glucose.
 (2)

 The most accurate and sure way to find out whether we have hypoglycemia is to check the blood glucose.
 However, if we find ourselves in a situation where we are not able to do that we need to treat this condition.
 Severe cases of hypoglycemia can cause injuries, accidents, coma, and even worse.
 (3)